-The kit comes with 12 red, 30 green, and 30 blue LEDs, marking hours, minutes, and seconds.
+This kit comes with 12 red, 30 green, and 30 blue LEDs, marking hours, minutes, and seconds.
 The colors provide contrast and tend to mix in interesting ways.
-This is the standard 3-color option.
-You can instead get one with 72 white LEDs, for simple elegance at the cost of some contrast.
+We also make a version with 72 white LEDs, for simple elegance at the cost of some contrast.
 Case Style

 The Bulbdial clock kit has a socket on the circuit board to accept an optional Chronodot module as an upgrade.
 It provides your Bulbdial kit with (1) a higher accuracy quartz crystal oscillator, (2) a backup battery, and (3) extra geek cred for having a TCXO-based RTC.
-The included battery is estimated to last for 7 years.
-The Chronodot is $10 if ordered with a kit, or $15 separately.
+The included battery is estimated to last for 8 years.
+The Chronodot is $12 if ordered with a kit, or $17 separately.
 (The Chronodot is a product of Macetech.)
-USB-TTL Cable
+USB-TTL Interface

 The Bulbdial Clock is sold as a soldering kit [?].
 Basic electronic soldering skill is required, and you provide basic soldering tools: a soldering iron + solder and small wire clippers.
 You will also need internet access to read or download our detailed assembly guide.
 No additional knowledge of electronics is presumed or required.
 Easy "through-hole" construction and clear, photo-heavy instructions are provided.
 Assembly time: 1-3 hours, depending on your level of experience with soldering.